priscila-amorim/msds434-final-project/README.md

-# msds434-final-project
+# Weather Application: Final Project for MSDS 434

-Final Project for MSDS 434
+This GitHub repo contains the files necessary to deploy a weather prediction application to the Google Cloud Platform (GCP).
+The file called "main.py" runs a Weather API that grabs the latest data for the given cities, including Seattle, Portland, San Francisco, and more.